 A Spy - teasing out those “unknown unknowns”

-By far the most exciting comparison is the Librarian as a spy.
-In popular culture, spies are known for concealing themselves in the shadows, seeking out valuable intelligence that can change the course of history by any means necessary.
+By far the most exciting comparison is the librarian as a spy.
+In Hollywood, spies are known for concealing themselves in the shadows, seeking out valuable intelligence that can change the course of history.
 Librarians aren’t really that different in terms of their relationship with information.

 Valuable information doesn’t like being found.
 It often hides in huge, noisy crowds of data, or bides its time in old, long-forgotten books and servers.
 Finding it is an iterative process, often leading on from one clue to the next, slowly separating the signal from the noise.

-There are many threats along the way.
-Fake news will throw you off the scent, so you need to be an expert at evaluating the validity and credibility of your sources.
+There are threats along the way.
+Fake news and misinformation will throw you off the scent, so evaluate the validity and credibility of all your sources.
 Credibility is a fickle thing, especially in the age of social media where scandal spreads like wildfire.
 One dissatisfied client could have disastrous consequences for your company’s reputation - inaccurate information is a clear and present danger!

-One of the most difficult elements of the Librarian’s job is dealing with the “unknown unknowns”.
-This turn of phrase has often been criticised for its convoluted, nonsensical logic.
+One of the most difficult elements of the librarian’s job is dealing with the “unknown unknowns”.
+This phrase has been criticised for its convoluted, nonsensical logic.
 Yet that is precisely why I highlight Mr. Rumsfeld’s most notorious quote: It encapsulates the complexity of identifying information before you realise its relevance.
-Librarians, just like spies, develop a sixth sense for this type of information, being able to assess and categorise information which hasn’t found a use yet.
+Librarians, like spies, develop a sixth sense for this type of information, being able to assess and categorise information which hasn’t found a use yet.
 This is the most valuable information.

 A Chef - combining separate ingredients into a single experience

-To be effective, the presentation of information is almost as important as the wisdom contained within it.
+The presentation of information is almost as important as the wisdom contained within it.
 Think about it: a noisy page with lots of ads, different font sizes or images of cute cats flashing at you incessantly is a mess, making it really hard to focus on what matters most.
-In curating their information, Librarians need to think about making information easy to consume, enticing the reader from one titillating morsel of information to the next...
+Librarians need to think about making information easy to consume, enticing the reader from one titillating morsel of information to the next.